 |The Night Journey||50|

 This table doesn’t really communicate any hard facts about timeline, but what I wanted to show was that we really lack experience with the earliest part of Muhammad’s ministry.
-The content I’ve covered thus far is quite far along in Muhammad’s progression of revelation and moreover are pretty close to each other in sequence.
+The content I’ve covered thus far is quite far along in Muhammad’s progression of revelation and moreover they are pretty close to each other in sequence.
 So keep that in mind.

 Meccan suwar have been preoccupied with the conflict between reform with the established authorities.
-Most of the lore has been examples of this conflict.
+Most of the lore has been examples alluding to or providing allegory for this conflict.
 The role and responsibility of prophethood is taught, along with the pedigree of the Quran as divine revelation.
 Creation is upheld as evidence of God’s existence and power.
 Family and relationship gets defined within religious community.
 Much of the teaching is criticism of or outright exasperation with the disbelievers.
 Believers are taught virtue in the general terms of prayer, charity, monotheism, and character.
 Resurrection is not only taught, but wielded freely to motivate its listeners with a carrot and stick.
 Some of the strongest imagery of both Paradise and Hell have come in Meccan suwar.

 Insomuch as it continues these themes, this surah is very Meccan.
 It touches upon all of those topics, adding some new details but otherwise not developing the ideas.
 We get the information that Lot was a relative of Abraham’s, and also that the Quran is being transmitted through the memorization of the believers and was neither practiced nor written by Muhammad before revelation.
 Oh, and I can’t forget to mention the eponymous spider ayah regarding the frailty of polytheism being like the frailty of a spider’s web…it’s weak, folks, the weakest.
 The only developed idea is that being good to one’s parents does not extend so far as letting them pressure you into idolatry, which explicitly answers the “but what if…” reactions all Jewish and Christian kids have when their parents quote “honor your father and your mother” at them.